epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-04-01-standalone-dzen2-bash.markdown

 3. Make the panel, not resource hungry.
 Not hogging the CPU proccess.

-Here we are going to cover the first part using BASH.
+Here we are going to cover the first and second part using BASH.

+With understanding of dzen2 statusbar, learning Tiling Window Manager, become easier.
+You can focus on the Window Manager instead of statusbar stuff.

 -- -- --